JustLogic: A Comprehensive Benchmark for Evaluating Deductive Reasoning in Large Language Models: Dataset Construction

 \subsection{Step 1: Generate argument structure}

 Argument structures are composed of one or more valid argument forms, derived from propositional logic; argument forms are made up of a series of logical forms, which we define as symbolic representations of statements.
 Specifically, the seven distinct argument forms in our dataset are constructed with the following four logical forms: (i) basic ($x$), (ii) negation ($\neg x$), (iii) conditional ($x \rightarrow y$), and (iv) disjunction ($x \vee y$).
 While there is a theoretically infinite number of possible argument forms, complex argument forms can be derived by combining simpler ones.
-Therefore, we explicitly define the eight most fundamental forms \citep{johnson2006}: modus ponens, modus tollens, hypothetical syllogism, disjunctive syllogism, reductio ad absurdum, constructive dilemma, and disjunctive elimination.
+Therefore, we explicitly define the seven most fundamental forms \citep{johnson2006}: modus ponens, modus tollens, hypothetical syllogism, disjunctive syllogism, reductio ad absurdum, constructive dilemma, and disjunctive elimination.
 Table \ref{table:arg_forms} in Appendix \ref{app:arg_forms} provides the corresponding formal notations and natural language examples.

-The function to create an argument structure accepts an intended argument depth as input.
-It first generates a random conclusion and an argument form to support it, which is $c$ and disjunctive syllogism in Figure \ref{fig:dataset_construct} respectively.
-If the intended depth has not been reached, one or more premises will become subconclusions, which are supported by new, randomly generated argument forms, thus increasing the argument's depth.
-In Figure \ref{fig:dataset_construct}, this is exemplified by $\neg b$ being converted to a subconclusion that is supported by a modus ponens argument.
-If further depth is still required, one or more premises from the newly generated argument forms will themselves have argument forms to support them.
-This process continues until the target depth is achieved.
+The algorithm to create an argument structure (formally shown in Appendix \ref{app:alg}) accepts an intended argument depth as input.
+It first generates a random conclusion and an argument form to support it, which in Figure \ref{fig:dataset_construct} is $c$ and disjunctive syllogism.
+If the intended depth has not been reached, one or more premises will become subconclusions, which are supported by new, randomly generated argument forms.
+In Figure \ref{fig:dataset_construct}, this is exemplified by $\neg b$ becoming a subconclusion, supported by a modus ponens argument.
+This process continues until the desired depth is achieved.